Like a typical patient,

 Since I constantly scratched my skin when I was sleeping, my arms became tattered, scaly, inflamed and sometimes even leaked fluid.
 In order to cover my skin conditions, I only wore long sleeves, even during boiling days in Hong Kong.
 Some of my friends would ask me why, but I just made up excuses.
 I avoided talking about it because I was not confident about myself.

 Growing up with eczema, I started to feel numb with it during my secondary school years.
-When there were flare-ups on my skin, I covered them up with clothing.
+When there were flare-ups, I covered them up with clothing.
 When it itched, I scratched.
 When it became unbearably itchy, I put on steroid creams.
 That was basically my routine.
 I never questioned that vicious cycle.
 I thought that eczema could never be healed, and I guessed that was the only way I could live with it.

 Until two years ago, there were flare-ups literally all over my face.
 I could no longer conceal my conditions with long-sleeve shirts.
 I was devastated because it was too embarrassing to go out.
 I felt everyone was staring at my skin.
 Since then I only went out if it was necessary.
 I refused to meet any of my friends.

 It was the time when I finally had the urge to look for alternatives.
 I came across some bloggers and Youtubers who cured their eczema in natural ways.
 I decided to adopt a healthy lifestyle since then.
 I guessed what triggered my eczema were probably Hong Kong’s humid weather, my bad eating habits and stress.
 Among the three factors, I only had full control over my eating habit.
 I therefore started eating clean – no additives, no sugar, no junk food, no gluten, no dairy – just plain, natural foods.
 Apart from that, I incorporated other healthy habits like sleeping early, avoiding negative thoughts, doing regular exercise and so on.